CoolGuyPro1001/MyEngine/README.md

 # Welcome

-Edit 64 is a simplistic game engine and editor for Nintendo 64 titles that have been ported to PC It was originally going to be a tool used to creat *Super Mario 64 PC* mod, but I decided to just make it a game engine as well.
+Edit 64 is a simplistic game engine and editor for Nintendo 64 titles that have been ported to PC It was originally going to be a tool used to create *Super Mario 64 PC* mod, but I decided to just make it a game engine as well.

 It has two main parts:
 1. The Editor